-Note that in case when the two matter contents are barotropic perfect fluids for which, by definition, $c_{e1}^{2} = c_{a1}^{2}$ and $c_{e2}^{2} = c_{a2}^{2}$, this effective speed of sound $c_{e}^{2}$ of total system, defined in Eq.~(\ref{Eqn: ce2 effective speed of sound two field/fluid}), exactly coincide with the adiabatic speed of sound of the total system $c_{a}^{2}$ given in Eq.~(\ref{Eqn: ca2 adiabatic speed of sound two field/fluid}).
-This will also be the case when the two matter contents are pure kinetic scalar fields which also gives $c_{e1}^{2} = c_{a1}^{2}$ and $c_{e2}^{2} = c_{a2}^{2}$ and consequently $c_{e}^{2} = c_{a}^{2}$ for the total system.
+Note that in the case where the two matter components are barotropic perfect fluids, for which, by definition, $c_{e1}^{2} = c_{a1}^{2}$ and $c_{e2}^{2} = c_{a2}^{2}$, this effective speed of sound $c_{e}^{2}$ of the total system, defined in Eq.~(\ref{Eqn: ce2 effective speed of sound two field/fluid}), exactly coincides with the adiabatic speed of sound of the total system $c_{a}^{2}$ given in Eq.~(\ref{Eqn: ca2 adiabatic speed of sound two field/fluid}).
+This is also the case when the two matter components are pure kinetic scalar fields, which similarly yield $c_{e1}^{2} = c_{a1}^{2}$ and $c_{e2}^{2} = c_{a2}^{2}$, and consequently $c_{e}^{2} = c_{a}^{2}$ for the total system.